Designer to the stars Fausto Puglisi aims out of this world

 The brand founded by Gianni Versace, whom Puglisi describes as his "maestro", is selling a minority stake.

-But Puglisi has no current plans to accept outside investment that would oblige him to give up some control of the business, which he estimates will make a profit of 10 million euros ($13.7 million) in 2014.
+But Puglisi has no current plans to accept outside investment that would oblige him to give up some control of the business, which he estimates will make a profit of 10 million euros (8.1 million pounds) in 2014.

 "There are many people that would like to invest and at the moment I am just listening.
 I want to be independent."